Fall 2026

 Overview

-This advanced film workshop is designed for students who have prior filmmaking experience.
-Students deepen their skills and knowledge in filmmaking while collaborating on a short film that explores stories that are personally meaningful to them.
-Presentations of work by significant historic and contemporary filmmakers are shared, giving students exposure to diverse approaches to personal and creative storytelling and students will build their ability to look critically at images and to engage in discussion with their peers.
-Critique of student work further develops an understanding of the medium and each student’s personal, aesthetic interests.
-Over the 24 weeks, students will produce a short film which will be included in the community celebration at the end of the academic year.
+This advanced workshop is designed for youth who have prior filmmaking experience.
+Learners deepen their skills and knowledge in filmmaking while collaborating on a short film that explores stories that are personally meaningful to them.
+Presentations of work by historic and contemporary photographers are shared giving young people exposure to diverse approaches to personal and creative storytelling and learners will build their ability to look critically at images and engage in discussion with their peers.
+Portfolio reviews and critiques of youth artwork further develop their understanding of the medium and each person’s unique aesthetic interests.
+Over the 24 weeks, learners will develop an independent portfolio, portions of which will be included in special public exhibit(s) in addition to the Community Day + Exhibition at Venice Arts at the end of each semester.

-Students may need to work on their projects outside of class time to allow for critique and workshopping their film during class time.
+Learners may need to work on their projects outside of class time to allow for critique and workshopping their project during class time.